Infinite-dimensional stochastic differential equations for Coulomb random point fields: The diffusion on : Proof of l:1Y

-This section aims to prove the uniqueness of the extensions of Dirichlet forms and, using this, to establish the fully labeled process $\X = ( \xX ^i )_{i\in \N } $ in \tref{l:13} is a conservative diffusion on $ \RdN $ and, thus, complete the proof of \tref{l:1Y}.
+The aim of this section is to prove the uniqueness of extensions of Dirichlet forms and to construct the diffusion on $ \RdN $.
+We first establish the uniqueness of Dirichlet forms and, using this result, show that the fully labeled process $ \X = ( \xX ^i )_{ i \in \N } $ constructed in \tref{l:13} is a conservative diffusion on $ \RdN $.
+This completes the proof of \tref{l:1Y}.